EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-errors.md

 ## Product forms

-Put a container with the `data-ajax-cart-errors="form"` attribute inside the [`<ajax-cart-product-form>`](/v2/docs/ajax-cart-product-form) custom element.
+Put a container with the `data-ajax-cart-errors="form"` attribute inside the [`<ajax-cart-product-form>`](/v2/docs/ajax-cart-product-form) custom tag.

-If Shopify responds with an error message to a Cart API Ajax request sent by a `<ajax-cart-product-form>` custom element, Liquid Ajax Cart will put the error message into the `data-ajax-cart-errors="form"` container.
+If Shopify responds with an error message to a Cart API Ajax request sent by a `<ajax-cart-product-form>` custom tag, Liquid Ajax Cart will put the error message into the `data-ajax-cart-errors="form"` container.

 {%- capture highlight_code -%}